Writing that drives sales.

 While the specific philanthropic goals of the participants may vary, each of them, ultimately, seeks to help a particular community.
 That’s why the name of a foundation often includes the name of the community it serves.

 For example, the Ventura County Community Foundation, located in the city of Camarillo, California, exists for the benefit of Ventura County.
 The California Community Foundation, started in 1915, is primarily concerned with the welfare of Los Angeles.
-The fact that it began in 1915 when Los Angeles was already a thriving area helps explain that.
+It began in 1915 when Los Angeles was already a thriving area.

-One of the questions often asked is, “Why give to a community foundation?
-Why not just set up your own?”
-And the answer is that many do choose to give in that manner.
+One of the questions often asked is, “Why would a philanthropist work with a community foundation?
+Why wouldn’t a family simply work on its own?”
+And the answer is that there are those who choose to give in that manner.

 Community foundations are overseen by volunteer boards of community leaders, and are guided by professionals who have knowledge of, and experience dealing with, the various issues facing the places they serve.

 The most established foundations provide ongoing educational programs.
-These empower local nonprofits in various ways such as providing research assistance, hosting grantwriting workshops, and building strategic alliances among area organizations.
+In fact, they’re one of the few places to get good training on issues that relate to the care and feeding of nonprofits.
+These empower local nonprofits in various ways such as providing research assistance, hosting grant writing workshops, and building strategic alliances among area organizations.
 They help nonprofit boards.
 The Ventura County Community Foundation’s Center for Nonprofit Leadership, for example, provides programs that serve over 2,500 participants annually.

 Communities need help, more than ever before, helping those who need help.